-An IPSOS Poll conducted in July 2018, on behalf of Boomerang ally, the Total Environment Centre, showed that 84% of Victorians support a Container Deposit Scheme.
-This polling fully reinforced the response that we saw in regional Victoria earlier in the year, as we wove our way across the Victorian countryside on the Big Bottle Tour.
+An IPSOS Poll conducted in June 2018, on behalf of Boomerang ally, the Total Environment Centre, showed that 84% of Victorians support a Container Deposit Scheme.
+This polling fully reinforced the response that we saw in regional Victoria on our Big Bottle Tour in April 2018.

-But the Victorian Government remains recalcitrant, continuing to state that they are ‘monitoring and evaluating’ other schemes being introduced across Australia.
+Even though Victoria is now the only state not committing to a scheme, the Victorian Government remains recalcitrant.
+They say that they are ‘monitoring and evaluating’ other schemes being introduced across Australia.

 We’re not entirely sure what the Andrews Government is waiting to find out.
 The schemes already in place around Australia have been producing fantastic results, even from the earliest stages – just check out the other pages on this site detailing what’s happening in other states and territories.
-In the meantime, Victoria is still struggling to deal with an excessive volume of container litter finding its way into the environment – two thirds of plastic litter in Victoria is made up of beverage containers – and a lack of onward markets for the contaminated material being collected through kerbside recycling programs.
+In the meantime, Victoria is still struggling to deal with an excessive volume of container litter finding its way into the environment – two thirds of plastic litter volume in Victoria is made up of beverage containers – and our kerbside recycling is in crisis.
 The arguments against CDS are dwindling, and the evidence is stacking up that the Government’s recalcitrance is having a detrimental impact.

 But we see a huge opportunity in this crisis!
 Boomerang Alliance will continue the push, with the constantly growing support of the Victorian community and councils behind us.